-Socially Responsible Investing: What it is and why it matters to education members.
+Socially responsible investing: what it is and why it matters to education members

 Utilizing a set of guiding principles that are sustainable, socially conscious (or ‘green’) and ethical, SRIs aim to not only provide financial return, but also encourage positive social change.

-- Incorporate ESG issues into ownership policies and practices
+- Principle 2: We will be active owners and incorporate ESG issues into our ownership policies and practices.

-- Seek appropriate disclosure on ESG issues by the entities in which we invest
+- Principle 3: We will seek appropriate disclosure on ESG issues by the entities in which we invest.

-- Promote acceptance and implementation of the Principles within the investment industry
+- Principle 4: We will promote acceptance and implementation of the Principles within the investment industry.

-- Work together to enhance our effectiveness in implementing the Principles
+- Principle 5: We will work together to enhance our effectiveness in implementing the Principles.

 Did you know you pay into a pension plan that also has a responsible investment strategy in place?